oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 Note: volumeName can be passed as ALL and the configurations would be set for all the volumes

-*   glusterVolumeSnapshotGetConfig - gets the value of the given snapshot configuration parameter for the given volume
+*   <big>glusterVolumeSnapshotGetConfig</big> - gets the value of the given snapshot configuration parameter for the given volume
     -   Input
         -   volumeName
         -   [optionName]